PavlosKon/node-products-app/README.md

-A simple products app using Node and Swagger.
+Products app using Node and Swagger.